 The decorations and lights have come down, the sweet treats reduced to a few remaining crumbs, company has returned home, and the joy you felt spending time with loved ones over the holidays has been replaced with the blues.
-The post-holiday blues are a common experience.
+It’s a common experience, so how do you cope with the post-holiday blues?

 The holidays afford the opportunity for many more pleasurable experiences, within a compressed period of time, than we normally encounter in our day to day lives.
 Routine and consistency are good, especially for productivity and accomplishment, but such days can sometimes be accompanied by a lack of fulfillment, or at the very least, diminished pleasure compared to our vacation and holiday ventures.